mmgalushka/squids/docs/generator.md

         instances_val/
     ```

+    !!!
+Note
+        The current folder is the folder from which you launched your Python application.

+    !!!
+Important
+        To generate data in COCO format you need to set function argument `coco=True` or use the flag `--coco` in the command line.

     | Artifact                         | Type   | Comment |
     |----------------------------------|--------|---------|
     | annotations                      | Dir    | Contains files describing annotations |